 We began our discussion of a possible dog sledding / winter camping trip in the early fall.
-By organizing a small group and committing early to the right alaska vacation packages we hoped to achieve a group trip discount.
+By organizing a small group and committing early we hoped to achieve a group trip discount.
 Our plan was for a 4 day / 3 night dog sledding trip in Algonquin Park, Ontario Canada over the Holiday break.
 Each person packed their sleeping system and extra clothes in a duffel bag and brought along a small day bag for extra clothes, mittens, camera, lip balm, and snacks.

 On Friday 27 December Matt, Mark, Len and Chris met Skip and Jim for the 8 hour drive to South River, Ontario; along Hwy 401 we noticed lots of homes still without power from an ice storm before Christmas.
 We met at the Algonquin Hotel after an uneventful drive and all went out for dinner.